 Face Recognition Performance Workshop

-The workshop will cover the latest updates in face recognition performance including results from the four ongoing tracks of the new NIST Face Recognition Vendor Test (FRVT).
+Scheduled in Singapore in January 2021, this workshop will cover the latest updates in face recognition performance including results from the four ongoing tracks of the new NIST Face Recognition Vendor Test (FRVT).
 The session will give introductory material on biometrics performance comparing metrics for matching vs transactional rates, identification vs verification, false positives vs negatives.
 Thereafter more detail on the following topics will be covered include: gains from the new generation of algorithms; description and quantification of demographic effects; statements on ageing; scalability of accuracy and speed in large populations.

 The workshop will include information on how face recognition fails, and will contrast face with other modalities.
 Additionally, the session will cover face image quality assessment, face-aware capture systems, recent work on consensus standards, in particular giving an update to the ISO/IEC 19795 testing and reporting standards and the ISO/IEC 30107 presentation attack detection standards, and future activities under FRVT.

 Who should attend: end-users, integrators, application developers and others interested in the technical performance aspects of face detection and recognition.